why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

 ### What is a Package Manager?
 Software is incredibly interconnected.
 Programming a user interface, a developer's code will specify the location on the screen of widgets, such as buttons or text, and define how these things rearrange when a window is resized.
-They will not describe how to render a button, instead they will opt to reference other code that does that for them (known as a library).
+But most code depends on some other code that serves as a 'backend' (often called a _library_).
+For example, an application will rarely describe how to render a button, instead it will ask a library to do that for it.
 This allows for a number of benefits.
 Some people specialise on writing button drawing routines while others specialise on using those routines to create feature-full applications.

 Apps written for Linux use this principle a lot and it opens up a lot of opportunity.
 If 100 apps all use the same